Latest news on sightings, calving and overall whale numbers

 This year began with fishermen reporting whale sightings as early as June.
-That’s when Ilha Blue had our first sighting, an immature whale (probably a male, they are usually the first to arrive) doing repeated tail slaps for around an hour.
+That’s when Ilha Blue had our first sighting, an immature whale probably a male (usually the first to arrive) doing repeated tail slaps for around an hour.
 After that there were sporadic sightings but we didn’t see much real action until late July.
 That’s when we had the most amazing experience, a pregnant female deliberately block our path.
 It was a calm day, the sea was flat making perfect whale watching conditions yet after 2 hours we hadn’t seen so much as a ripple to indicate the presence of whales.
 And then there she was, breaking the surface just meters in front of our boat.

-For a few minutes she observed us, submerging and then reappearing several times, before finally leaving, or so we thought.
-That’s when Abdul told us to look down, there she was slowly passing below our boat, all 36 tonnes just meters away, unforgettable.
+She observed us for a few minutes, submerging and then reappearing several times, before finally leaving, or so we thought.
+That’s when Abdul told us to look down, there she was slowly passing below our boat, all 36 majestic tonnes just meters away, unforgettable.
 2019’s first intimate encounter, yes!

 Number of sightings